nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **API** : [`Logic.java`](../src/main/java/seedu/stask/logic/Logic.java)

-In this component, you can see from Figure BLAH that,
+In this component, you can see from Figure 5 that,

 1. `Logic` uses the `Parser` class to parse the user command.
 2. This results in a `Command` object which is executed by the `LogicManager`.
 3. The command execution can affect the `Model` (e.g. adding a task) and/or raise events.
 4. The result of the command execution is encapsulated as a `CommandResult` object which is passed back to the `Ui`
 <!--@@author-->

 <!--@@author A0139024M-->
 &nbsp;&nbsp;&nbsp;&nbsp;<b>3.5 Model component</b>